Note: You must be logged in to add a sweepstakes to Sweeps Atlas

 - Rules URL: This should be the URL for the rules for the Sweepstakes/Giveaway.
 If there isn't a Rules URL then use the URL for the sweepstakes again.

-- Prize Description: The description should be formatted: (Count) - $ARV Prize description.
+(Count) - Prize description ($ARV).
 If there are more than one prize please make it a bulleted list.
+If there is more than one prize for a single award semicolons should be used to separate the list:

 - Notes: If you're required to upload a photo, note it and explain what the photo should be.
-In this case, certain people are excluded from entering & winning (you
+If certain people are excluded from entering & winning you should also note that.
+This is where you explain any oddities of the Sweep.

-- Start Date: When did the Sweepstakes start?
+- Start Date: When will the Sweepstakes start?
 The day you post it is not the start date.

 - Entry Frequency: How often can you enter?
 If there's a daily option, mark daily so it's in everyone's daily sweeps.
 If it's 1x, mark it as a single entry.